GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-2.md

 Step-by-Step Instructions:

 1. Use the table named `employees`.
-2. Select the `department` column.
+2. Select the `occupation` column.
 3. Use the `AVG()` function on the `salary` column and give it an alias called `avg_salary`.
-4. Group the results by `department` to calculate averages for each department.
+4. Group the results by `department` to calculate averages for each occupation.
 5. Order the results by `avg_salary` in **descending** order so the highest averages appear first.

 My thought process:
  -- Pseudo Query --
-# occupation is a field/data column
+# occupation is a field/data column in a table
 # calculate the average salary AVG(salary) and alias it AS avg_salary
 # Use the employees table
 # GROUP the calculation by occupation to get the average for each occupation